ThinkDataEd/curriculum/docs/unit3/essential.md

 they are “triggered”.
 Research questions provide an overall direction in a Participatory Sensing Campaign.

 ###**<u>[Lesson 18: Evaluating Our Own Participatory Sensing Campaign](lesson18.md)</u>**
-Statistical questions guide a Participatory Sensing Campaign so that we can learn about a community or ourselves.
+Statistical investigative questions guide a Participatory Sensing Campaign so that we can learn about a community or ourselves.
 These Campaigns should be evaluated before implementing to make sure they are reasonable and ethically sound.